archway-network/archway-docs/docs/create/guides/my-first-dapp/wasm.md

 _CosmWasm_ `wasm` executables are optimized using the `cosmwasm/rust-optimizer` which produces a smaller executable size than `cargo wasm`.

-If you're coming from a `C++` background, think of it like building executables with [UPX](https://upx.github.io/), as `cosmwasm/rust-optimizer` also compresses the binary to produce smaller build outputs.
+If you're coming from a `C++` background, it's like building executables with [UPX](https://upx.github.io/), as `cosmwasm/rust-optimizer` also compresses the binary to produce smaller build outputs.

 To build a _CosmWasm_ `wasm` executable, pass the `--optimize` flag to `archway build`.